diescake/igata/README.md

 $ yarn format           # format and save any codes with prettier
 $ yarn lint             # lint source codes after format automatically
 $ yarn style            # lint css and alt-css after format automatically
-$ yarn test             # run the test code using Jest framework
+$ yarn test             # run the test codes using Jest framework
+$ yarn test:watch       # run tests and watch for changes
 $ yarn deploy           # deploy the production codes but currently not used
 $ yarn license          # display summary of OSS licenses which are bundled in production codes
-$ yarn storybook        # run the UI component test code using StoryBook
+$ yarn storybook        # run the UI component test codes and launch a development server
-$ yarn build-storybook  # generate the UI component docs using StoryBook
+$ yarn storybook:build  # generate the UI component docs using StoryBook
 ```

 ## Note